 5. Make Deductions Work For You

-As mentioned above, receipts are necessary in order to claim business deductions.
-However, what’s even more important is actually knowing what you can and cannot deduct before you spend the money.
+As mentioned above, receipts are necessary to claim business deductions.
+However, what’s even more important is knowing what you can and cannot deduct before spending the money.

-If you’re new to the world of small business ownership, a “tax write-off” is a business expense that you can deduct from your taxable income.
+If you’re new to small business ownership, a “tax write-off” is a business expense you can deduct from your taxable income.

-Essentially, these write-offs allow you to pay a smaller tax bill, as long as they fit the IRS’ definition of a deductible expense.
+Essentially, these write-offs allow you to pay a smaller tax bill if they fit the IRS’ definition of a deductible expense.

 Generally, the rule is that you can deduct all “ordinary and necessary” business expenses.

-For instance, you can deduct the cost of ordering new chairs for your office or the cost of running Facebook ads promoting your newest product.
+For instance, you can deduct the cost of ordering new chairs for your office or running Facebook ads promoting your newest product.

 While this is just one example, knowing the specific rules around what is and isn’t deductible will help you budget accordingly.